oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

 For simplicity sake, we omit some elements from the original struct because it is unnecessary for the event part comprehension.
-Notice that all attributes related to events are between the conditional directive `ifdef` based on the condition of `CONFIG_IIO_SIM      PLE_DUMMY_EVENTS`.
-First, an IRQ (Seria bom linkar para alguma coisa explicando a definição disso ai) number will be required for `iio_dummy`, and the field `event_irq` keeps this value.
+Notice that all attributes related to events are between the conditional directive `ifdef` based on the condition of `CONFIG_IIO_SIMPLE_DUMMY_EVENTS`.
+First, an IRQ number will be required for `iio_dummy`, and the field `event_irq` keeps this value.
 Second, the element `event_val` is responsible for storing any event value.
 Third, it is the `event_en`, which is used to check if the event is enabled or not.
 Finally, the `event_timestamp` register the event's timestamp.

 ```c
 #ifdef CONFIG_IIO_SIMPLE_DUMMY_EVENTS